ontohub/ontohub/README.md

 ### Apache2 with passenger

-HttpServer is only required in the production environment.
+A dedicated HTTP server is only required for the production environment.
+(Skip this section, if you are preparing your development setup.)

 #### Installation